 Swift Navigation Adds Increased Accuracy, New Tiers and BeiDou Signal Support to its Skylark Precise Positioning Service

-/EIN News/ -- SAN FRANCISCO, Nov.
-17, 2022 (GLOBE NEWSWIRE) -- Swift Navigation, a San Francisco-based tech firm redefining GNSS (Global Navigation Satellite System) and precise positioning technology for autonomous vehicles, automotive, mobile and mass-market applications, today announced it has expanded the capabilities of its Skylark™ precise positioning service to several product tiers.
+San Francisco, CA—November 17, 2022—Swift Navigation, a San Francisco-based tech firm redefining GNSS (Global Navigation Satellite System) and precise positioning technology for autonomous vehicles, automotive, mobile and mass-market applications, today announced it has expanded the capabilities of its Skylark™ precise positioning service to several product tiers.
 With new services providing RTK (real-time kinematics) and DGNSS (differential GNSS) options, Swift meets the broadening needs of its growing customer base.
 In addition, new BeiDou (BDS) signal support and regional coverage has been added.

 Skylark is Swift’s cloud-based GNSS corrections service that delivers affordability, high accuracy and fast convergence, eliminating the complexity of deploying and maintaining GNSS networks.
 The expansion of Skylark’s capabilities makes it possible for customers across industries to benefit from seamless corrections to applications across the globe.